-The City of Unley has for many years held a long-term vision of revitalising the heart of Unley by generating new activity, more retail, and increased residential living opportunities in the Unley Central precinct.
+The City of Unley has for many years held a long-term vision of revitalising the heart of Unley by generating new activity, more retail, entertainment, services, facilities and increased residential living opportunities in the Unley Central precinct.
 The need to increase the area’s population and provide opportunities for higher density living in Unley is also shared by the State Government with its articulation in the 30-Year Plan for Greater Adelaide.

 Relationship to the Development Plan